-- t.80 In applying these basic conventions of sabre fencing, the Referee should judge as follows: - 1.
-When during a phrase both fencers attack simultaneously there is either a simultaneous action or a double touch: - The first of these conditions is due to simultaneous conception and execution of an attack by both fencers; in this case the touches exchanged are annulled for both fencers. - 2.
-The double touch (coup double) on the other hand, is the result of a clearly faulty action on the part of one of the fencers.
+In applying these basic conventions of sabre fencing, the Referee should judge as follows:

+1. When during a phrase both fencers touch at the same time there is either a simultaneous action or a double touch:

+The simultaneous action is due to simultaneous conception and execution of an attack by both fencers; in this case the touches exchanged are annulled for both fencers.

+2. The double touch (coup double) on the other hand, is the result of a clearly faulty action on the part of one of the fencers.